PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 - PowerShellGet is hardcoded to install scripts and modules in the user's `Documents` folder.
 It will not support this feature.

+- The following are required changes to PowerShell due to the content folder change:
+  - Profile path will need to use the API to get the content folder path.
+  - Updateable help path needs to use the API to get the content folder path.
+  - Scripts path will need to use the API to get the content folder path.
+  - Module path will ned to use the API to get the content folder path.

 ## Implementation questions

 - Will the experimental feature be enabled by default?
-  - Recommendation: No, the user should explicitly enable the feature and copy their existing PowerShell user content to the new location.
+  - No, the user should explicitly enable the feature and copy their existing PowerShell user content to the new location.
+  - This feature is planned to be available on preview versions first then stable and LTS versions later.

 - How does `$PROFILE` get populated?
   - Can profile scripts be moved to `PSContent`?